 Almost from the time I left the womb, I’ve been an artist.
 It really was the only thing I was interested in or any good at.
 I loved working with my hands, and I busted up all my toys as a kid to remake them the way I wanted.
 So, the experimentation side of things was always fun for me even when it failed.
 I’ve had some heart crushing failures that undid two weeks of work in seconds, but I picked up quickly and moved on.
 The absolute hardest part of this was building my brand.
 I had to start over at 41 years of age in a whole different market after leaving Lifeformations.
 Fortunately, I married Kara around that time, and she did everything she could to help me with that.
 She got a graphic designer friend of hers to help build my first website.
-It was Awesome!
+It was awesome and just as good as if I hired a professional website builder like B12!
 She learned every marketing tool she could get her hands on and now manages the website and all of the other advertising on her own.
 I give lots of creative input, of course, but she handles the technical stuff and gets pretty creative as well.
 It’s been a slow, steady, hard climb with some setbacks but that’s what makes it so rewarding.

 Was there any time that you thought you would pack it all in?